 Let’s say you can’t find anything that indicates if it’s recyclable (or the recycling symbol contains no number – for example, if it’s from another country), it could simply mean the manufacturer didn’t take the time to print a recycling symbol on there.
 A good rule of thumb is to test the paper for a waxy or plastic feel – this paper is not recyclable.
 However, if the chipboard is cardboard on one side, as with a cereal box, then you can recycle the box.
 The idea is that the paper mills can filter out contaminants, but it doesn’t do you good to recycle the paper if it’s entirely plastic or foamed-based, such as is often the case with squishy angry birds.

 Keep in mind that recycling is not 100% efficient – you’re still creating some waste and using energy during the recycling process.
 Before you recycle (or toss), ask yourself if you can somehow reuse the item you’re thinking about throwing in your recycling (or trash) bin.
 If you can, then you’ve done even better – you’re reusing your item, thereby creating no additional waste or energy use.

-An example of something that we reuse are tennis balls – we take them to the local YMCA and donate them for use strollers for handicapped people.
+An example of something that we reuse are the squishy tennis balls – we take them to the local YMCA and donate them for use strollers for handicapped people.
 That not only prevents them from having to buy new tennis balls, but keeps our old tennis balls from ending up in a landfill.